lars-t-hansen/flatjs/SPEC.md

 A field of class type gives rise to a pointer field.

-The layout of a class is compatible with the layout of its base class: any accessor on a field of a base class, and any invoker of a method defined on the base class (except ```init```) can be used on an instance of the derived class.
+The layout of a class is compatible with the layout of its base class: any accessor on a field of a base class, and any invoker of a method defined on the base class can be used on an instance of the derived class.

 ### Dynamic semantics